Homomorphic Encryption Basics for Privacy-Preserving Spatial Analytics

 return enc_x, enc_y

-# Validation: Ensure scaling alignment and slot capacity
+# Validation: ensure scaling alignment and slot capacity

-def validate_encoding_capacity(context: ts.Context, n_points: int, poly_modulus_degree: int):
+def validate_encoding_capacity(context: ts.Context, n_points: int, poly_modulus_degree: int) -> None:

 max_slots = poly_modulus_degree // 2